huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vpc_eips.md

 * `public_ips` - (Optional, List) Specifies an array of one or more public ip addresses of the desired EIP.

+* `private_ips` - (Optional, List) Specifies an array of one or more private ip addresses of the desired EIP.

 * `port_ids` - (Optional, List) Specifies an array of one or more port ids which bound to the desired EIP.

 * `ip_version` - (Optional, Int) Specifies ip version of the desired EIP.
 The options are: